benmvp/slides/2022/connecttech/webdev.md

 - You can ask me questions on Twitter (@benmvp) or find me afterwards
 - I hope you enjoyed our ride in the wayback machine
   - Hopefully it gives us all an appreciation for where we've come from
-  - Next time we wanna complain about flexbox or weird property names
+- Next time we wanna complain about missing CSS features we wish would exist...
-  - Remember the spacer.gif
+  - Remember the spacer gif
 - Thanks!